opendr-eu/opendr/docs/reference/gated-recurrent-unit-learner.md

 - **recurrent_unit**: *int, default=512*
   Specifies the number of units in the recurrent layer.
 - **lr_scheduler**: *callable,  default=`opendr.perception.heart_anomaly_detection.gated_recurrent_unit.gated_recurrent_unit_learner.get_cosine_lr_scheduler(2e-4, 1e-5)`*
-  Specifies the function that computes the learning rate, given the total number of epoch `n_epoch` and the current epoch index `epoch_idx`.
+  Specifies the function that computes the learning rate, given the total number of epochs `n_epoch` and the current epoch index `epoch_idx`.
   That is, the optimizer uses this function to determine the learning rate at a given epoch index.
   Calling `lr_scheduler(n_epoch, epoch_idx)` should return the corresponding learning rate that should be used for the given epoch index.
   The default `lr_scheduler` implements a schedule that gradually reduces the learning rate from the initial learning rate (`2e-4`) to the final learning rate (`1e-5`) using cosine function.